ColinJClemence/DataScienceStuff/curriculum/week-08/1.7-pc-rds-lab/readme.md

 Today we have learned how to start a RDS database instance and share data between different environments.

-Consider terminating your cluster now:
+Consider terminating your instances now.

-### ADDITIONAL RESOURCES